Professor Daniela La Penna

 - +44 (0) 118 378 6502

-I am the Departmental Director of Postgraduate Studies and the Programme Director of the MRes in Modern Languages.
-Since 2011 I am the lead organiser of the Post-Graduate Training Consortium in Italian Studies (comprising the Italian Departments of Reading, UCL, RHUL, Oxford and Cambridge).
+I held the positions of Research Division Leader for Modern Languages and Linguistics (2017 to 2019) and Departmental Director of Postgraduate Studies and the Programme Director of the MRes in Modern Languages (2010-2017).
+Since 2010 I have acted as the lead organiser of the Post-Graduate Training Consortium in Italian Studies (comprising the Italian Departments of Reading, UCL, RHUL, Oxford and Cambridge).
+Since 2016 I have been Senior Co-Editor of international peer-reviewed journal the Italianist.
+Since 2015, I have been the lead on the Choose Italian national campaign.

 I convene and teach the following UG modules: